In-Vitro Fertilization (IVF) Side Effects at Each Stage

 - Calf or chest pains

-- Abdominal bloating or distention that is severe or is continuing and not resolving over time
+- Abdominal bloating or distention that is severe or not resolving over time

-IVF is a physical, emotional, and mental commitment that takes much of your time and energy (if not all of it).
-Not only do you have to worry about the logistics of financing and medications, you have to deal with the physical kickbacks like fatigue, nausea, and breast tenderness, just to name a few.
+Let's be honest: IVF is an intense physical, emotional and mental commitment that takes much of your time and energy (if not all of it).
+Not only do you have to worry about the logistics of financing and medications, you also have to deal with the physical kickbacks like fatigue, nausea and bloating, just to name a few.